 You may already have experience dealing with your emotions, and those of other drivers.
 Sometimes even the excitement of taking a trip can influence how fast or volatile your driving is, which has the potential of creating issues with other drivers.
 It’s important, whether negative or positive, to take a moment to reflect on how our internal experiences can alter our driving behaviors.
 If we reflect, we are more likely to trust ourselves to remain calm or learn how we can better practice the tactics outlined above.

-Road Rage and Managing Aggressive Drivers:
+Road Rage and Managing Aggressive Driving by Other Drivers

-Common Contributors to Road Rage:
+Common Contributors to Road Rage

 Traffic delays have the capacity to increase driver frustration, whether it’s long stoplights, or hitting traffic when you’re late heading somewhere.
 Impatience and frustration can cause drivers to cut each other off or bend a few rules to get ahead.
 Have you seen drivers not come to a full stop, or not respect the right of way on an on-ramp?
 This can feel unsafe and inconsiderate and can create frustration.

-Distracted Driving:
+Distracted Driving

 Many drivers may be distracted by texting or changing their music, which may cause them to forget to use their turn signal, or to not obey other traffic laws.
 When other drivers are negligent it can cause you to feel stress, anger, or frustration.